 The majority of land border crossing points, as well as the Sawakin sea port, are closed for entry and exit.
-The Karb Eltoum and Agok unofficial border crossing points are open, and the Argin and Halfa border crossing points are now partially open for repatriation of stranded Sudanese and Egyptian nationals.
-All bus travel between states has been banned as of 26 March 2020 until the end of Eid Al Adha, with the exception of humanitarian, commercial and technical shipments.
-Bridges linking Omdurman, Khartoum and Khartoum North have been opened.
-Due to the increase in cases, internal border with the Northern state were closed as of 19 July.
+Karb Eltoum and Agok unofficial border crossing points and El Tina official crossing point are now open, whilst Argin and Halfa official border crossing points are partially open for repatriation of stranded Sudanese and Egyptian nationals.
+All bus travel between states has been banned as of 26 March 2020, with the exception of humanitarian, commercial and technical shipments.
+Bridges linking Omdurman, Khartoum and Khartoum North are open between 5:00 a.m. to 6:00 p.m.
+Most internal state borders are expected to open after Eid Al Adha, as well as public bus transportation between states to resume.

-Domestic movement restrictions were enforced by the GoS on 31 March 2020 through a curfew effective between 6:00 p.m. to 6:00 a.m. in all states apart from Khartoum, where a lockdown was effective from 18 April to 7 July.
-As of 8 July, Khartoum State has begun a gradual unlocking with a curfew effective between 5:00 a.m. to 6:00 p.m.
+Domestic movement restrictions were enforced by the GoS on 31 March 2020 through a curfew in all states apart from Khartoum, where a lockdown was effective from 18 April to 7 July.
+As of 8 July, Khartoum State has begun a gradual unlocking with a curfew effective between 6:00 p.m. to 5:00 a.m.